pieter-degeneffe/merchdocs/README.md

-Please do not remove.
-I need this branch for the PM to meet with Google.
-Will remove when PM approves.
+Please do not remove this branch.
+It is needed for the PM to meet with Google.
+Will remove this branch when PM approves.